-The variables can be any mixture of global and local variables.
+The variables, which must be distinct, can be any mixture of global and local variables.
 Assignments are performed sequentially from the first variable to the last.
 If an error occurs in one of the assignments (perhaps because a global variable is a constant or is not yet bound), then the assignments for the preceding variables will have already completed, but assignments for the remaining variables will never complete.